Recognition of same-sex unions in Indonesia: Background

-Article 1 of the Law No. 1 of 1974 on Marriage (Undang-undang No. 1 Tahun 1994 Tentang Perkawinan) states that marriage is "a physical and spiritual bond between a man and a woman as husband and wife, having the purpose of establishing a happy and lasting family founded on the Belief in God Almighty".
+Article 1 of the Law No. 1 of 1974 on Marriage (Undang-undang No. 1 Tahun 1994 tentang Perkawinan) states that marriage is "a physical and spiritual bond between a man and a woman as husband and wife, having the purpose of establishing a happy and lasting family founded on the Belief in God Almighty".
 Moreover, article 2 states that a marriage is only lawful if it is performed in accordance with the laws of the spouses' religion.
 Meanwhile, Indonesians who have entered into same-sex marriages abroad are not allowed to register their marriage in Indonesia.
-Article 34(1) of the Law No. 23 of 2006 on Civil Administration obliges all marriages to be reported to local authorities within 60 days, and states that "'marriage' can only be performed between a man and a woman".
+Article 34(1) of the Law No. 23 of 2006 on Civil Administration (Undang-undang No. 23 Tahun 2006 tentang Administrasi Kependudukan) obliges all marriages to be reported to local authorities within 60 days, and states that "'marriage' can only be performed between a man and a woman".
 Civil unions (persatuan sipil, /id/) which would offer some of the rights and benefits of marriage, are also not recognized in Indonesia.

 The Constitution of Indonesia does not address same-sex marriage explicitly.
 Article 28B states:

 Every person shall have the right to establish a family and to procreate based upon lawful marriage.
 (Note: In some languages of Indonesia: